-Blue and Gold Macaws
+Blue and Gold Macaws are intelligent and affectionate friends

 Blue and Gold Macaws are probably the most popular large Macaws kept as pets.